massyn/cyber-metrics/00-docs/metrics.md

 #### Description

-The percentage of systems that have vulnerabilities classified as critical or high priority, providing critical insight into the organization's ability to minimize exposure to known threats and effectively reduce the attack surface.
+The percentage of systems that were active in the last 30 days that have vulnerabilities classified as critical or high priority, providing critical insight into the organisation's ability to minimize exposure to known threats and effectively reduce the attack surface.

 #### Meta Data